-Implanon is one of the most popular forms of contraception currently being used by women in Australia.
-This is because it’s cost effective, low risk and one of the safest forms of hormonal contraception available.
-Implanon is available in New Zealand but it is not subsidised and its use is not as widespread.
-Like any contraceptive option, it suits some women and not others; but for those who are keen to conceive, who are experiencing unwanted Implanon side effects or who just want to “have a break” from using contraception, removal of their Implanon device becomes necessary.
+Implanon is one of the most popular forms of hormonal contraception currently being used by women.
+This is because it's cost effective, low risk and one of the safest forms of contraception available.
+Though like many contraceptive options, it suits some women and not others.
+For those who are keen to conceive, who are experiencing unwanted Implanon side effects or who just want to have a break from using contraception, removal of their Implanon device becomes necessary.

-Some women experience side effects from having Implanon and aren’t convinced it’s the right contraceptive choice for them.
+Some women experience side effects from having Implanon and aren t convinced it's the right contraceptive choice for them and their partner.
 But according to the evidence, most side effects settle down within three months of having the device inserted.

 What exactly is Implanon?

 Implanon is a small rod of flexible plastic.
 It looks just like a matchstick from one of those matchbooks people collect from restaurants.
-It is 40 mm long and 2mm wide and small enough to be very discrete when it is in place, inserted just under the woman’s skin.
-The plastic rod is infused with Etonogestrel which is a synthetic female hormone, very similar to Progesterone.
+It is 4 cms long and 2 mms wide and small enough to be very disceet when it is in place, inserted just under the woman's skin.
+The plastic rod is infused with etonogestrel which is a synthetic female hormone, very similar to progesterone.
 And it is this hormone which prevents conception from occurring.
 Etonogestrel is slowly released into the bloodstream from the rod for about three years, after which time it either needs to be removed or a new one inserted.

-Implanon cannot dissolve and won’t go anywhere until it is removed.
-It also contains a small amount of an x-ray detectable compound which makes it clearly visible on x-ray.
+Implanon cannot dissolve and won t travel anywhere until it is removed.
+It also contains a small amount of barium sulphate which makes it clearly visible on x-ray.
 Very occasionally, it is necessary for women to have an x-ray or ultrasound so that the exact location can be found.